Our chosen electronic gear and gadgets for travel around the world.

 As nice as it was to live somewhat off the grid, connect with others on my own terms, and not have every move documented by social media, the ability to stay connected in today’s world is probably the biggest reason we can take this extended family trip.

 As we gather the gear and gadgets for our current adventure, our daughters probably couldn’t identify a CB Radio or pay phone if they saw one.
 The basic laptops they are carrying are probably more powerful than those most adults had not too long ago.
 It will be fun to see how much things change when the time comes for the girls to head out on adventures of their own.

-Following is a listing of the items we will be carrying over the course of our year-long around-the-world adventure.
+Following is a listing of the items we carried over the course of our year-long around-the-world adventure.

 The items listed are those we have researched and chosen to purchase for our journey.